nhcphdthesis/AutoIntegration/BehaviorMismatchTestCases.md

 3. Real cases and variations
 4. Other literatures

-Currently there are 20 test cases.
+Currently there are 21 test cases.
 These cases are tested using the method, and the results have been validated by integration experts.
+These test results show that the method is effective in designing routing solutions to resolve behavior mismatches.

 The scenarios will be updated occasionally.